Skogab/Chat-App/README.md

 4. Create a Firebase project in your Firebase console.
 5. Copy the configuration object and paste it in the `firebaseConfig` object in the code.
 6. Enable Firestore and Storage services in the Firebase console.
-7. Run `npm start` to start the app.
+7. Run npx expo install
+8. npx expo start

 ## Usage